Ch0wW/goldsrc-fake-servers-firewall/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/Ch0wW/goldsrc-fake-servers-firewall/main/BlockFakeServers.ps1'))
 ```

-One rule of thumb is to always look at the script before running it.
+**__One rule of thumb is to always look at the script before running it.__**

 In this project's case, it downloads a .json file containing a list of fake IPs, and creates an outbound firewall rule to block them.

-If there's already an entry of our Firewall rule, it will regenerate with the newest values.
+If there's already an entry of our Firewall rule, it will recreate it with the newest, updated values.

 # Addentum
 ## Spotting these fake servers